Visiting Assistant Professor of Economics

 Visa sponsorship not available for this position.

-If you have questions or desire more information, contact Prof. David Andrews at firstname.lastname@example.org.
+If you have questions about the position please contact: Professor David Andrews at firstname.lastname@example.org.

 Description of Department: The department is housed in SUNY Oswego’s College of Liberal Arts and Sciences, but most of our students are in the School of Business.
 We have approximately 150 majors and minors.
 The department currently has nine full-time faculty, who share a commitment to excellent teaching, active research, and collegiality.